 Inpatient services, depending on service needed:

-Physician and self referrals are accepted.
+Physician referrals are required.

 ASDC is a national organization of families and professionals committed to education and supporting parents and families to create opportunities for their children who are deaf and hard of hearing.
 ASDC's primary mission is to advocate quality programs and services so parents can make informed choices to meet their children's educational and social needs.